sverze/aws-terraform-squid-proxy-vpc/README.md

 ### AWS Account

-You will need an AWS account, just [Sign-Up](https://aws.amazon.com/free)
+You will need an AWS account, if you don't have one then just [Sign-Up](https://aws.amazon.com/free) You will need a development user with admin access and security access keys in order to use the AWS CLI

+Install the [AWS CLI](https://aws.amazon.com/cli/) and set-up a profile using your access keys

 ### SSH Key